 However, whether or not a property is involved, it may take a while to sort out who gets what, especially if there is no Will or a Will is contested.

-What is it and When is Probate Needed?
+What is Probate and When is it Needed?

-Where there is no Will; a situation known as ‘intestacy’; probate is normally granted to the closest next-of-kin, who will be called ‘administrators’.
+Where there is no Will this situation known as Intestacy, Probate is normally granted to the closest next-of-kin, who will be called the Administrators of the Estate.

 Who Can be an Executor?